carte731/SNP_Context/README.md

 * Combined Counts tables

 ## Misc Info

+### Data handling
+* When using the various saving options, note that only the individual counts tables, combined counts table and the config are saved to Dropbox, S3 or GitHub.

+### Redaction
+* When data is uploaded, any compromising data (username, passwords, etc) are replaced with asterisks "****".

 ### Error Handling
 * SNP Context catches any errors that may occur during runtime and saves it to a file called the **SNP_CONTEXT_ERROR_LOG.txt** and is located in the SNP Context script directory.